Doodle3D/print3d/README.md

 Requirements to build and run the code natively are: cmake (more to come).

 ## Startup scripts
+The Print3D package includes shell scripts that start print3D when a printer is connected.
+These are added in `/usr/libexec/`.
 - [print3d_init](https://github.com/Doodle3D/print3d/blob/master/src/script/print3d_init).
 A init script that starts the print3d-manager as a deamon.
 - [print3d-manager](https://github.com/Doodle3D/print3d/blob/master/src/script/print3d-manager.sh).
 Uses inotifyd to start `print3d-new-device` when a new device is connected.
 - [print3d-new-device](https://github.com/Doodle3D/print3d/blob/master/src/script/print3d-new-device.sh).
 Figures out whether to start print3d in a seemingly crude way.
 If appropriate it tries to start `print3d-runner`